Mojang/minecraft-legends-docs/BarrierBlocks.md

 ### block_village_solid_air
 Player is able to pass through.
 Stops mobs from leaving village houses through windows.
 (Only used in village houses)

 Used in the medium village house.
-The blocks are placed in the areas we don't want to the mobs traveling.
+The blocks are placed in the areas we don't want the mobs traveling.
 Forcing them to use the door but still allowing the player to pass through.

 ![](images/barrier_blocks/image05.png)